nextauthjs/next-auth/docs/docs/faq.md

 - If you do not explicitly specify a secret for for NextAuth.js, existing sessions will be invalidated any time your NextAuth.js configuration changes, as NextAuth.js will default to an auto-generated secret.
 Since v4 this only impacts development and generating a secret is required in production.

-  If using JSON Web Token you should at least specify a secret and ideally configure public/private keys.

 </p>
 </details>